 The Northern Ireland Executive has reintroduced restrictions on the number of people that can meet in a dwelling.
 It is now not possible for people in Northern Ireland to make social visits to other people's homes.
 Six people from two households can, however, meet outdoors - in a private garden.

 Speaking to the nation on 22 September, the First Minister Arlene Foster and deputy First Minister Michelle O'Neill said their motives were to "protect as many lives and livelihoods as we can."
 Each stressed that large parts of the economy would remain open and the Executive would meet again shortly to agree next steps.
 Currently, two metres remains the default position on social distancing.

-The Northern Ireland Executive has announced the reopening of the tourism sector.
-Caravan parks, camping sites and self-catering tourist accommodation can all now reopen.
-Hotels and visitor attractions can also reopen, providing they follow the advice issued by the Executive.
+Currently, caravan parks, camping sites and self-catering tourist accommodation all remain open.
+Hotels and visitor attractions can also remain open, providing they follow the advice issued by the Executive.

 On 15 May the Welsh Government published its exit strategy ‘Unlocking our society and economy: continuing the conversation’.
 The exit strategy outlines the traffic-light system that will be used for the phasing and lifting of further restrictions across Wales.

 We are following the situation closely in the Devolved Administrations and would encourage our members to check back regularly for updates.

 In related sections we have answered some of your frequently asked questions about the support available to businesses in the Devolved Administrations.
 This is to help you understand what support is UK-wide and which measures are restricted.